songyz2019/fetch_houston2013/README.md

 **English** | [中文(简体)](./README.zh-hans.md)

+---

+This project is still working in progress

+---

 # fetch_houston2013
 Download and load Houston 2013 Dataset (2013 IEEE GRSS Data Fusion Contest) like a buildin function in scikit-learn.